mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### CULTURE

 As it stands, it is difficult to summarise Sufren’s cultural outlook, considering its balkanised nature.
 Suffice to say, with the vast majority of citizens freed from the need to work, there is strong encouragement for self-improvement.
 This can take many forms, from improving knowledge through further education, to physical ability, to achieving excellence in a field of work.
-For this reason, Sufren has a disproportionate number of universities considering its population and is recognized as a centre for learning and education.
+For this reason, Sufren has a disproportionate number of universities considering its population and is recognized as a center for learning and education.

 This cultural pressure towards self-improvement has led to a broad acceptance of the Authentic Movement.
 Citizens are encouraged to look into their heritage, either as a personal project or with the aid of any number of business enterprises which assist in such searches.
 Local councils frequently hold festivals to celebrate